eleanor-clifford/vim-venus/README.md

 # Venus

-It's like Jupyter, but lighter, faster, and hotter.
+It's like Jupyter, but lighter, faster, hotter, and sexier.
 Integrates any language with a REPL along with  LaTeX into one markdown document.
-Currently python, shell, haskell, and R REPLs are supported.
+Currently python, shell, haskell, and R REPLs are supported, but arbitrary REPLs can be added.

 ![Demo](demo.gif)